A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Appendix

 From a more theoretical viewpoint it is known (see for instance \cite{Blaizot:2018oev}) that compact white objects do not interact with the QGP.
 The interaction rate of those objects in a QGP increases quadratically with their size $r_{\rm sing}$, until $r_{\rm sing} \sim l_{\rm corr}$, the correlation length of gluon thermal fields.
 From this value on, both, $Q$ and $\bar{Q}$, interact independently with the QGP.
-At the same time an interaction of the \J with the QGP gluons is only possible if their wave length is smaller than $r_{\rm sing}$.
-Otherwise a gluon does not see the color of the color neutral $c \bar c$ dipole.
+In other words, an interaction of the \J with the QGP gluons is only possible if their wave length is smaller than $r_{\rm sing}$.
+Otherwise a gluon does not see the individual color of the color neutral $c \bar c$ dipole.

 One may consider that the traditional models, based on a non-interacting initial singlet component, and our approach explore the both extreme facets of the more involved reality.
 Presently only the finite value of the elliptic flow, observed in experiments and discussed in section \ref{sec:flow}, presents strong evidence that the \J or its constituents interact with the partons of the QGP.